hknd23/idcempy/CONTRIBUTING.md

 ## Bug Reports

 We use GitHub issues to track public bugs.
 Note that a bug can be reported by simply opening a new issue.
+An issue template for reporting bugs is available.
 A useful Bug Report is one that includes:

 - A summary or background.
 - Steps to reproduce.
 Please be as specific as possible in this regard.